undefined-moe/cerberus/README.md

 Check [Caddyfile](Caddyfile) for an example configuration.

+*WARNING*: Each cerberus directive will create a new instance of the handler.
+This means that if you have multiple cerberus directives, each one will have its own internal state and consume memory.
+Please use the `cerberus` directive only once per site.

 ## Development

 If you modified the js file, you need to run the following command to rebundle the js file: